Karesis/calir/CONTRIBUTING.md

 ## Reporting Bugs

-1. Please search the [Issues Page](https://github.com/Karesis/calico/issues) (Please replace "Karesis/calir" with your repository path) to ensure the bug hasn't already been reported.
+1. Please search the [Issues Page](https://github.com/Karesis/calico/issues) to ensure the bug hasn't already been reported.
 2. Create a new Issue using the "Bug Report" template.
 3. Please provide:
     * What you did.